All-way stop: Operation

-Driving instructors suggest that communication is always vital—including the use of turn signals to indicate which direction you intend to turn.
-Often, vehicles are able to make compatible moves at the same time without following the order listed above.
+Driving instructors suggest that communication is always vital—including the use of turn signals to indicate planned turns.
+Often, vehicles can make compatible moves simultaneously without following the order listed above.
 If it is not clear who has the right-of-way, drivers should use good judgement until they clear the intersection.
 Within some U.S. jurisdictions, such as the state of Idaho, bicyclists are exempt from the need to make a complete stop, but must give way to other vehicles as otherwise required by law.

 In Australia, drivers must give way to other drivers on their right side after coming to a stop.